opensafely/documentation/docs/releasing-files.md

 In general, releases should be for final results from your project (see the note above).
 However, on some occassions it is appropriate to release intermediate data.
 Below are some suggestions for when this is appropriate:

 * You think you may need to make minor edits to final outputs such as changing figure labels.
 Release of the intermediate data allows you to make these changes locally.
-* A large number of outputs are produced from a single intemediate output.
+* A large number of outputs are produced from a single intermediate output.
 Release of the intermediate data underlying the figures (which needs to be checked whether it is released or not) avoids the need to check the downstream outputs.
-*  The intemediate data doesn't contain person-level data, but is used for running a model that would produce multiple outputs.
+*  The intermediate data doesn't contain person-level data, but is used for running a model that would produce multiple outputs.

 If requesting release of intermediate data there are a few considerations:

-*  We recommend that you continue to develop downstream analysis actions within the OpenSAFELY pipeline, even if they are not inteneded to be run on the server against.
+*  We recommend that you continue to develop downstream analysis actions within the OpenSAFELY pipeline, even if they are not intended to be run on the server.
 This helps maintain reproducibility.
 * Intermediate results can contain much more data than outputs produced at the end of the analysis pipeline.
 The data contained within these outputs should be the minimum amount required to produce the downstream outputs or receive feedback from project collaborators.

 ### Error log files